wukunna/RPrograms/Getting-and-Cleaning-Data/README.md

 ## What you find in this repository

-CodeBook.md: information about raw and tidy data set and elaboration made to transform them README.md: this file run_analysis.R: R script to transform raw data set in a tidy one
+CodeBook.md: Descriptions of the variables, the data, and transformations/work that performed to clean up the data

+README.md: this file

+run_analysis.R: R script for this project